Content

 Certain illnesses

 Basically, telogen effluvium happens when your body goes through a significant shock.
-As a result of this shock, a high number of hair follicles enter the resting (or dormant) phase of growth — aka the telogen phase.
+As a result of this shock, a high number of hair follicles enter the resting (or dormant) stage of growth — aka the telogen phase.
 After the telogen phase, hair starts falling out.

-Usually, telogen effluvium-related hair loss happens a couple of months after a major stressor.
+Usually, telogen effluvium-related hair shedding happens a couple of months after a major stressor.
 So you might not connect the dots between your hair loss and the high fever you had a few months before.

-The good news is that telogen effluvium usually resolves itself over time once the initial cause has been corrected.
+The good news is that telogen effluvium typically resolves itself over time once the initial cause has been corrected.
 A few months after you recover from the underlying issue, your hair should start growing normally again.

 The final (and least likely) cause of temple balding is alopecia areata.

 There’s no cure for this condition — not yet, anyway.
-But certain treatments might help you address alopecia areata and prevent further hair loss.
+But certain treatments might help address alopecia areata and prevent further hair loss.
 You may need to see a dermatologist if you have alopecia areata.

-It depends.
 Some temple hair loss conditions are temporary — telogen effluvium usually resolves on its own, for example.
 But androgenic alopecia and traction alopecia worsen over time if they’re not treated.

 Though androgenic alopecia can be permanent, it’s also possible to reverse some of the hair loss if treatment comes quickly enough.
 Those hairs you lost last year, however, are probably gone for good.